 - Why do customers buy our product/service?

-- What do we do that our competitors can’t/won’t do?
+- What do we do that other companies can’t/won’t do?

 - What is our unique selling proposition (USP)?

-- What about our branding makes us different from our competitors?
+- What about our branding makes us different from our competition?

 The “W” in SWOT: Weaknesses